andaze/hugo-jobs/content/vision/policy/_index.en.md

 ---

-Next, you will see Andaz's unique training policy.
+Next, you will see Andaze's unique training policy.
 What is the modern way of management that we uphold?

 {{< nextButtonBox >}}